MarcasRealAccount/BrainFryer/SECURITY.md

 ## Reporting a Vulnerability

-Open an issue give as much information as possible and then expect updates within a year.
+Please contact over mailto:monstersentmt@outlook.com, please give as much information as possible.
+If the report is valid there should be a response within a year.